March mobile payments 5 for 5: Mobile World Congress in focus

 1. "Mobile payments, IoT and wearables all the talk at Mobile World Congress" — Mobile World Congress may be over, but the dust is still settling from the biggest mobile event of the year.

 Mobile World Congress may be over, but the dust is still settling from the biggest mobile event of the year.

 With so many announcements before, during and after the event, it can be hard to separate the gold dust from the gimmicks.
 To help, here's our summary of some of the biggest mobile payments trends from the event, and what they mean for the industry in 2016 and beyond.

-Topics: ATMs, Bill Payment, Bitcoin, Card Brands, Carriers / Operators, CONNECT Mobile Innovation Summit, Contactless / NFC, Direct Carrier Billing, EMV, Handsets / Devices, HCE, In-App Payments, Loyalty Programs, Mobile Banking, Mobile/Digital Wallet, Mobile Marketing, Money Transfer / P2P, POS, Regulatory Issues, Restaurants, Retail, Security, Trends / Statistics
+Topics: ATMs, Bill Payment, Bitcoin, Card Brands, Carriers / Operators, CONNECT: The Mobile CX Summit, Contactless / NFC, Direct Carrier Billing, EMV, Handsets / Devices, HCE, In-App Payments, Loyalty Programs, Mobile Banking, Mobile/Digital Wallet, Mobile Marketing, Money Transfer / P2P, POS, Regulatory Issues, Restaurants, Retail, Security, Trends / Statistics